Our valuation tech uses live market data to estimate your car’s value accurately.

 There are 5,000+ dealers in our network all waiting to view your car, here’s how easy it is to get your vehicle sold the Motorway way.

 Our valuation tool is built to be smart, reactive, and to always give you an accurate price for your car.
 That’s because it’s powered by the latest data from our marketplace and from the wider industry, so you’ll see a price that’s totally reflective of how cars really have been selling.

 We ask your easy questions about your car, you answer with a tap of your phone, simple!
 No writing pitches, no essays about how great your car is, plus we’ll walk you through the photos we need of your car inside and out, all taken with your phone camera.

 Time for a little break

 All that’s left for you to do is to kick back and relax, because Motorway does the rest!
-We’ll put your car into our daily sale and alert our dealers.
+We’ll put your car into our online sale and alert our dealers.
 You won’t have to talk to any of them, zero need to haggle or negotiate, because they compete with each other, not with you, to make the best offer.
 When the sale ends, we’ll let you know the best offer that was made on your car.